top of page

 Fall College Advisor Check-In

-I highly recommend you create a spreadsheet with all of your colleges and their deadlines to ensure that everything is turned in on time.
-If possible, turn things in BEFORE the deadline (I can’t tell you how many times an application portal has crashed on a deadline day because so many students decide to submit their applications all at the same time!!
+If possible, turn things in BEFORE the deadline (I can’t tell you how many times an application portal has crashed on a deadline day because so many students decide to submit their applications all at once!!
 Don’t let this happen to you!).

-Are you considering applying Early Decision?
+Are you considering applying for Early Decision?

 Here are some of my favorites:

 Make sure you take some time to look at your entire junior year schedule.
 Write down everything you have prioritized for the year (high school rugby season, club rugby season, finals week, prom, etc...)
 Then, cross-reference this to the dates the SAT and/or the ACT are being offered.
-Make sure you don’t plan to take one of your standardized tests the same week or day as something else you plan to do (each year, I hear horror stories of students having to take an ACT all day and then try to make it to a state championship game that afternoon!)
+Make sure you don’t plan to take one of your standardized tests the same week or day as something else you plan to do (each year, I hear horror stories of students having to take an ACT all day and then try to make it to a state championship game that Photo by Soundtrap on Unsplash afternoon!)

-Sophomores & Freshmen: Fall is the critical time to start getting involved on your high school campus.
+Fall is the critical time to start getting involved on your high school campus.
 If joining a school club isn't something you are interested in doing, I highly recommend trying to get involved with your community in other ways, such as volunteering to sort and pack food at a local food bank or doing beach clean-ups and similar activities.

 Colleges look for students who are passionate about their interests and take on leadership roles.
 One of the best and easiest ways to do this is to join a club at school early on.
 Love animals?
 Join your local Animal Lovers’ Club.
 Love engineering and science?
 Check if there is a Robotics of Math Olympiad club or an online class you could take on your own time.
 Interested in giving back to your community?
 Check out TeenLife’s list of 10 Community Service Activities for inspiration.
 If there isn't a club at your school that piques your interest, start your own!
-Admissions counselors will look for depth of passion and interest; this should be seen in all areas of your application, from your classes to your extra-curricular activities.
+Admissions counselors will look for depth of passion and interest, which should be seen in all areas of your application, from your classes to your extracurricular activities.
 Ideally, if you join a group early, by the time you are a senior, you will also be able to take on more leadership roles, which is extremely valued on a college campus.

 Academic Tip of the Month brought to you by: